DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2026-02-04-updating-the-qts-status-journey-following-policy-changes.md

 This validation also applies when providers use bulk recommend to update multiple trainees' statuses at once.

+## How it works

+### Updating QTS status

+The 'Update QTS status' flow contains 2 steps:

+1. When did the trainee's QTS status change?
+2. Check your answers

+#### When did the trainee's QTS status change?

+This question page includes 3 radio options:

+- today
+- yesterday
+- another date

+If users select 'Another date' we show a conditional reveal with a date input allowing users to enter the date the trainee's QTS status changed.

+If users do not select an item from the list of radios, we show an error message:

+> Select when the trainee's QTS status changed

+If users select 'Another date' but do not enter a date, we show an error message:

+> Enter the date the trainee's QTS status changed

+If the user enters an incomplete or incorrect date, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

+#### Check your answers

+Before saving the change we show a 'Check your answers' page with a summary list showing the label 'When did the trainee's QTS status change?' and the value the user entered.
+For example:

+- Today - 4 February 2026
+- Yesterday - 3 February 2026
+- 31 January 2026

+We include a change link, which takes users back to the question page where they can change their answer.

+To complete the flow, users must select the green button labelled 'Update QTS status'.

+#### Success message

+When users save changes, we show a success message on the trainee record page using the green notification banner.
+The message says:

+> Trainee's QTS status updated

+### Cannot update QTS status

+If the trainee record is incomplete, for example they do not have enough placements listed, or the training provider information has not been completed, users cannot update the trainee's QTS status.
+In this instance, when users select the 'Update QTS status' button, we show a stop page that includes the message:

+> You cannot update the QTS status for [TRAINEE NAME] because the trainee record is missing:
+>
+> - Training provider
+> - Placement details

+We include a list of all things missing and link directly to the form where users can add the information.

 ## What we changed

 ### Updated terminology